icld/Project-3-Interactive-Form/README.md

 Project Completed by Ian Cameron Lyles

-Description:
+    Unit 3 Project: Interactive Form - for Exceeds Expectations

-    The project instructions are to "use JavaScript to enhance an interactive registration form for a fictional Full Stack conference.
+    Description: The project task is to enhance the provided registration form using only Javascript.

-Using the supplied HTML and CSS files, you'll add your own JavaScript to make the form more user-friendly by:
+    This includes:

+        -setting the onLoad state of the form
--Adding customized and conditional behavior and interactivity
+        -adding conditional behavior and interactivity

--Validating user input and providing helpful error messages when the user enters invalid information into the form fields."

-Approach:
-    I will attempt to code this from the instructions first, without using the Walkthrough.
+        -validating user input
+        -providing error messages
+        -create realtime validation and conditional error messages

+    Notes:

+        Form fields with realtime validation and conditional error messages:

+            nameField - alerts user if field is empty, or if invalid characters are used

+            email - realtime validation and error message

+            registerFieldset - has realtime validation.  disables ineligible/conflicting   timeslots in the rest of the field

+            cardNumber - realtime validation and error message.  maximum length set to 16

+            zip - realtime validation and error message.  maximum length set to 5

+            cvv - realtime validation and error message.  maximum length set to 3